Pull Request Comments

 Choose the way Codecov submits comments in your pull requests.

-: update, if exists.
-Otherwise post new.once
+• default: update, if exists.
+Otherwise post new.

-: delete old and post new.
+• new: delete old and post new.

 Behavior: default

 When updating, the creation date of the comment will stay the same.
-There will be an
+There will be an edited link with a drop-down where you can check the times updated.

 Emails will be submitted to all subscribers of the pull request only when posting a new comment.
 There is no way to disable email notifications.
 This is a limitation of the Supported CI Providers.